harness/developer-hub/docs/artifact-registry/manage-registries/create-registry.md

     ![](./static/create-proxy.png)

 1. Select a [registry type](/docs/artifact-registry/whats-supported#supported-registry-types).
 1. Enter the **Upstream Proxy Key**.
-This is the identifier or name for the proxy within Gitness and is chosen by you.
+This is the identifier or name for the proxy within Harness and is chosen by you.
    :::tip
     This proxy key must start with a letter and can only contain lowercase alphanumerics, `_`, `.` and `-`
    :::